grygy/pv217-microservices-materials/07/README.md

 ### 4. Test the communication

-Thanks to the Quarkus Dev Services, we can easily test the communication between the services using the Kafka.
+Thanks to the Quarkus Dev Services, we can easily test the communication between the services using Kafka.
 Dev services will start the Kafka broker for us.
 We will prepare it for production later.

 Scenario: